Configuration Parameters

 UnwrapSsl

-In the current realization, the value if this variable does not influence processing of protected traffic.
-To control processing, it is necessary to create a rule containing the SET Unwrap_SSL = true/false action (see below).
+In the current implementation, the value if this variable does not influence scanning of protected traffic.
+To control scanning, it is necessary to create a rule comprising the SET Unwrap_SSL = true/false action (see below).

-If you change the value of this parameter with the help of the cfset command of the drweb-ctl utility or with the help of the web interface, the affected dependent rules will adapt automatically.
+If you change the value of this parameter using the cfset command of the drweb-ctl utility or using the management web interface, the affected dependent rules will adapt automatically.

 Default value: No